THE FIRST GREAT PLATONIST

 • these organizations are the forms of sensible substances

-We will look at details in the next several lectures, but we can now begin to see part of the reason the logical works are first and the physical works are second in the corpus.
+We will look at details in the next several lectures, but we can now begin to see why the logical works are traditionally first and the physical works second in Aristotle's corpus.

 Demonstrations in Physics